The Independent: Sections

 The weekday, Saturday and Sunday editions of The Independent all included supplements and pull-out subsections:

 Online presence

+The Independent's original website launched in 1996.

 On 23 January 2008, The Independent relaunched its online edition.
 The relaunched site introduced a new look, better access to the blog service, priority on image and video content, and additional areas of the site including art, architecture, fashion, gadgets and health.
 The paper launched podcast programmes such as "The Independent Music Radio Show", "The Independent Travel Guides", "The Independent Sailing Podcasts", and "The Independent Video Travel Guides".

-Since 2009, the website has carried short video news bulletins provided by the Al Jazeera English news channel.
+From 2009, the website started carrying short video news bulletins provided by the Al Jazeera English news channel.
+Over the years this developed to the point that the website regularly featured video content in its news reports.
+Some of this was syndicated and sourced from other news channels and providers, but The Independent gradually increased numbers in its own video team.
+In addition to putting together short-form video news reports, the website soon began producing its own video and podcast series, including explainers, short documentary 'on the ground' style reports, and lifestyle and culture videos, including since 2017 the award-nominated series Millennial Love, later rebranded Love Lives.

 In 2014, The Independent launched a sister website, i100, a "shareable" journalism site with similarities to Reddit and Upworthy.
+It was rebranded in 2016 as Indy100.

+In late 2020 The Independent launched Independent TV, which saw the title's video offering provided on many formats including on the web browser, in the app, and on Smart TV.

+In March 2023 The Independent released The Body in the Woods, a feature-length documentary by its Chief International Correspondent, Bel Trew.